 Our Conclusion

 The best time to move depends on your needs.
 If the cost of moving is your main concern, consider booking your move in late fall, winter, or early spring.
 You can book your move on a weekday in the middle of the month to save even more.
-If convenience is most important to you, a summer move on a weekend can be the best time to move.
+Moving on a summer weekend can be a move convenient time to move if you have school-aged children, don’t want to take off from work, or want a more expansive housing market.

-It’s also important to choose the right team of professional movers to get you to your new home.
 Moving companies consider their own schedules when setting their service prices, which means it’s possible to get different estimates for a move of the same size and distance.
 We recommend you get quotes from at least three moving companies before booking your move to ensure you get the best rate.
+Finally, check that your preferred moving company is registered with the Federal Motor Carrier Safety Administration to ensure they’re properly accredited.

 Our Rating Methodology